zillerlab/CASTom-iGEx/Software/model_training/README.md

 *--part1Res_fold* is the folder containing the output of step1, *--priorInf* is a vector of indeces indicating the columns in priorDat_file to be included.

 *NOTE: The script is parallelized over given possible values of E parameter.
-Possible values for E cannot be chosen a prior but depends on the data*.
+Possible values for E cannot be chosen a prior but depends on the data.*

 #### Usage
 ```sh
 ./PriLer_part2_run.R \